machal/cssmine-content/css3-gradients.md

 background: linear-gradient(lightgreen, darkgreen);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-### Gradient axis
+### Gradient Axis

-You can either use **key words** representing the direcion of a gradient (`to
+You can either use **key words** representing the direction of a gradient (`to
 bottom right`, `to right`) or **angles**.
 An angle of 0° goes from bottom to
 top, an angle of 90° from right to left and so forth clockwise.
 The default
 gradient is 90° going from top to bottom (`180deg`).

-Například tento gradient ze světle do tmavě zelené povede z levého dolního rohu
+For example, this gradient from light to dark green will go from the top left
-směrem k pravému hornímu:
+corner to the bottom right:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 background: